 To rate the rubbing compounds within this article, we based the recommendations upon our own experience, research and multiple factors.
 The factors we considered included their ease of application, ability to remove defects, compatibility with paints, finish, residue left behind and value for money.

 |Menzerna Fast Gloss 400||1,200 Grit||20 to 32 oz|

 |3M 05954 Super Duty||1,000 Grit||16 to 128 oz|

 |The Wax Shop Rebuild||2,000 Grit||16 to 32 oz|

 |Meguiars Mirror Glaze Ultra-Cut||1,200 Grit||8 to 128 oz|

-Rubbing compound for car scratches are the key to success but in the wrong hands, it can cause further damage.
+Rubbing compounds for car scratches are the key to success but in the wrong hands, they can cause further damage.
 To effectively work the product into the paintwork and achieve the best results, it’s highly advised that you apply the product via a car polishing machine.

-Before apply a rubbing compound to your paintwork, its crucial that its completely clean beforehand.
-Failing this could result in dirt or debris becoming trapped within the applicator or pad thus causing further defects.
+Before applying a rubbing compound to your paintwork, it’s crucial that its completely clean.
+Failing to clean the car could result in dirt or debris becoming trapped within the applicator pad and causing further defects.
 Using a clay bar kit on the paintwork will provide you with the perfect base to begin your paint correction.

-Below is a list of the best rubbing compounds that will effectively remove scratches, swirl marks and other tough defects.
+Below is a list of the best rubbing compounds that effectively remove scratches, swirl marks and other deep paint defects.

-3M is a brand used by professional detailers around the world and they produce a wide variety of detailing products.
-The 3M 39060 Perfect-It compound is not the most abrasive of formulas they offer but its perfect for removing car scratches.
+The 3M brand is favored by professional detailers around the world and they produce a wide variety of detailing products.
+The 3M 39060 Perfect-It is one of their most popular rubbing compounds that’s available as a 16 ounce, 1 quart or 1 gallon bottle.